 Reality therapy, developed by Dr. William Glasser in 1965, is founded on the principles of choice theory and has developed into a widely recognized form of therapy.
 Parents as well as professionals in the fields of education, mental health, and social services have embraced the fundamentals of this therapy, which suggests that all human issues occur when one or more of five basic psychological needs are not met and that an individual can only control his or her own behavior.
 Glasser believed that when someone makes choices to change his or her own behavior, rather than attempting to change someone else's, that person will be more successful at attaining his or her desires.

 Find a Therapist

-1) Power - A sense of winning, or achieving, or a sense of self-worth
+- Power: A sense of winning, achieving, or a sense of self-worth.

-2) Love and Belonging - To a family, to a community, or to other loved ones
+- Love and Belonging: To a family, to a community, or to other loved ones.

-3) Freedom - To be independent, maintain your own personal space, autonomy
+- Freedom: To be independent, maintain your own personal space, autonomy.

-4) Fun - To achieve satisfaction, enjoyment and a sense of pleasure
+- Fun: To achieve satisfaction, enjoyment and a sense of pleasure.

-5) Survival - Basic needs of shelter, survival, food, sexual fulfillment
+- Survival: Basic needs of shelter, survival, food, sexual fulfillment.

-Reality therapy is an effective therapeutic strategy to address many issues, but is especially valuable in treating highly sensitive problems.
-People who suffer with AIDS or other culturally controversial challenges can benefit greatly from reality therapy.
-Racial issues, sexual identity issues, and cultural clashes are all topics that can cause division and tension.
-Reality therapy helps bridge the gap between intolerance and ignorance through education and equality, resulting in a more unified community or organization.
+Reality therapy is considered to be an effective therapeutic strategy for addressing many issues, but it may be especially valuable in treating sensitive problems.
+This form of therapy can help bridge the gap between intolerance and ignorance through education and equality, often resulting in a more unified community or organization.